ILLIXR/proclamation/USAGE.md

     - The only key valid right now in the child of the section is `directory`, which indicates the directory to search for changelog fragments.
   - `template` - Optional.
-The name of a Jinja2 template for a single release's changelog section. `base.md` comes with proclamation and is used by default.
+The name of a Jinja2 template for a single release's changelog section. `base.md` comes with Proclamation and is used by default.
     Your custom template might inherit from this if you only need to change a few small details.
-Evaluated relative to the current working directory when you run proclamation.
+Evaluated relative to the current working directory when you run Proclamation.
   - `insert_point_pattern` - Useful mainly if you're not using the default template.
 The first match of this regex will be considered the first line of a release entry, and your new release will be put in your changelog file